rob-code/nearbyTestProject/README.md

 To Do:

 - [ ] add send & receive methods for ConnectonsAPI
-- [ ] toggle button for scan on and scan off
 - [ ] responsive UI for landscape and portrait
 - [ ] add method of alerting the user to a phone close by using colour, sound and vibration
 - [ ] need to get the name of the user (which user adds and the app saves) or the name of the